 HORROR stalking its halls!

 The House of Fear is one of my personal favourites in the series, possibly the favourite.
 It's a good old fashioned spooky murder mystery that's set in a remote Scottish manor house sitting atop a cliff.
 The story references the original Conan Doyle story, The Five Orange Pips, and it features more than a few mutilated corpses, secret passages, and plenty of eccentric characters including the particularly solemn housekeeper Mrs. Monteith.
 There are

-some good performances, with a particularly entertaining Inspector Lestrade and Bruce Alistair.
+some great performances as usual, with a particularly entertaining Inspector Lestrade and Bruce Alistair.

 Sherlock Holmes is visited by Mr. Chalmers, an insurance agent, who tells a strange tale.
 Seven elderly single men calling themselves The Good Comrades live together in the remote Scottish castle of Drearcliffe House.
 Recently, one of the Good Comrades received an envelope containing seven orange pips and later that night he was murdered and horribly mutilated.